 • Spice it up.
 Herbs and spices make food tasty and can stand in for salt and fat in recipes.

 • Seasoning Mix 15ml (1 teaspoon) dried mustard, 15ml paprika, 15ml garlic powder, 15ml onion powder, 7ml black pepper, 5ml basil, 5ml thyme

 • Tips for Flavouring without Salt.
 Gradually reduce intake overtime – each day useless.
 This way taste buds will adjust to use healthy alternatives

 • Fresh & dried herbs & spices, Black Pepper, Mustard or Curry Powder, Vinegar, Fresh Garlic, Chilli, Ginger, Onion & Garlic Powder, Lemon & Lime Juice, Fruit & fruit juices (orange with carrots, apricots with chicken)

-• Make salad dressings from oil, assorted vinegars, garlic, herbs & spices, use balsamic vinegar on vegetables or marinades or dressings, add garlic / ginger to stir fry's, use unsalted peanut butter for Thai dishes, use juice or wine as a flavouring in marinades, stewed meats & sauces
+• Make salad dressings from oil, assorted kinds of vinegar, garlic, herbs & spices, use balsamic vinegar on vegetables or marinades or dressings, add garlic/ginger to stir fry’s, use unsalted peanut butter for Thai dishes, use juice or wine as a flavouring in marinades, stewed meats & sauces

 • Go fish.
 Eat fish at least twice a week.
 Fresh or water-packed tuna, salmon, trout, mackerel and herring are healthy choices.
 Grill, bake or broil fish for great taste and easy clean-up.
 Avoid breaded and fried fish.